 Often, friends decide to combine funds for more investing power in real estate.
 More hands make a task more manageable, especially when putting money towards investments.
 With the added buying power, you can invest in a better property and more superior area, adding additional value through the long-term equity this helps to build.
 But first, here are five things you should know about buying real estate in Ohio and California with your friends.

 Naturally, you must be all on the same page in terms of personal finances as well as the driving desire to increase your current cash flow while you build wealth.
 Should any of your friends that are up for consideration in the partnership hesitate to share their full financial picture with you, this is a red flag, allowing you to move on in search of better-suited partners.
 Your credit score, debt to income ratio, and the like will all be revealed to the lender to qualify for financing, so it is much better to learn about issues before wasting valuable time.
 Partnering with the right friend can mean even more profit because borrowers with better credit scores pay less interest.
 Ultimately, your investments’ goal is to earn passive income during your retirement years, maintaining your independence and lifestyle.

 Stop!
 Don’t risk costly making mistakes by going it alone!
-Working with Homesmith makes buying real estate in Ohio and Southern California with your friends easy!
-Our experts are available right now at Homesmith to help you proceed with your group investment plans.
+Working with Homesmith Properties makes buying real estate in Ohio and California with your friends easy!
+Our experts are available right now at Homesmith Properties to help you proceed with your group investment plans.
 Ready to learn more about investing with friends?
-Send us a message or call Homesmith at 1-855-HOMESMITH (466-3764) today!
+Send us a message or call Homesmith Properties at 1-833-HSPROPERTIES (477-7673) today!